If you have

 PostgreSQL, by default, only allows local connections.
-If you would like to open access to network clients or if you are installing the Client Tools on a separate server (installation type 2) the following configuration files need to be modified:
+If you would like to open access to network clients or if you are installing the Client Tools on a separate server (installation type 2), modify the following configuration files:

 This change requires a PostgreSQL restart.